 Women's Art Board is a group of dedicated volunteers committed to helping support education programs at Rockford Art Museum.
-Founded as the Women’s Board of Rockford Art Museum in 1963, the group presents monthly programs for its members and two outreach programs for the public each year – Art Talks Lecture and Lunch Series and the Women’s Art Board Luncheon featuring Barbara Rinella.
+Founded as the Women’s Board of Rockford Art Museum in 1963, the group presents monthly programs for its members and two outreach programs for the public each year – a three-part Art Talks Lecture Series and the Women’s Art Board Annual Luncheon.
 Proceeds from both help Women’s Art Board support all education programs of Rockford Art Museum throughout the year.

 JOIN WOMEN'S ART BOARD